KankakeeCommunityCollege/tuition-and-aid/_accordions/cost.md

 | Senior citizen | n/a | $19 | n/a | $19 |
 {: .table.table-striped}

-**In-district** residency is defined as living in [KCC's service area](../about/#service-area), Community College District 520.

-**Residents of Benton, Lake and Newton counties** in Indiana are charged the Illinois out-of-district rate for tuition rather than the out-of-state rate.

-**Senior citizens** (60 years and older) residing within the college district will not be charged any tuition for credit division courses provided sufficient tuition-paying students are enrolled in the class to cover the cost of offering it.
-Senior citizens also must pay any individual course fee required.
+**In-district** residency is defined as living in [KCC's service area](../about/#service-area), Community College District 520.&nbsp;**Senior citizens** (60 years and older) residing within the college district will not be charged any tuition for credit division courses provided sufficient tuition-paying students are enrolled in the class to cover the cost of offering it.
+Senior citizens still pay individual course fees.

+**\*Residents of Benton, Lake and Newton counties** in Indiana are charged the Illinois out-of-district rate for tuition rather than the out-of-state rate.

 <div class="card p-1 mb-3"><script type="text/javascript" src="https://form.jotform.com/jsform/201115733387149"></script></div>